 The Met has an informative overview of Charles James and his importance as a designer here:

-“Style” by Frank Sinatra, Dean Martin and Bing Crosby from the movie “Robin and the 7 Hoods” (Be patient, the video may take a while to load.) https://www.youtube.com/watch?v=xwCYBJe0o2M
+Click on the link to view a giddy romp extolling the importance of having “Style” by Frank Sinatra, Dean Martin and Bing Crosby from the movie “Robin and the 7 Hoods” (Be patient, the video may take a while to load.) https://www.youtube.com/watch?v=xwCYBJe0o2M